-My client asked for a life-sized 3D printed portrait of a colleague.
-Because the portrait was to be a surprise gift, there was no opportunity to scan the subject.
+My client asked for a life-sized 3D printed portrait of his colleague, venture capitalist Brad Feld.
+Because the portrait was to be a surprise gift to Feld, there was no opportunity to scan the subject.
 The piece had to be modeled from photos of him culled from the web.

 I proposed a bust, roughly from the shoulders up, with classical allusions, but I was vague about the details beyond that.
 The final design references the Artemision Bronze, Leighton’s An Athlete Wrestling with a Python and a few other sources.